Large flower mirror: Mirror excavated from the Hirahara Site

 Unlike ordinary mirrors with an inner scrolling floral motif, this bronze mirror has no inscription on the back, but only a design.
-The design consists of eight eight-leaf-shaped knob knob heads surrounding a knob at the center of the back of the mirror, surrounded by eight inner rows of floral patterns, nine concentric circles, and an outer rim.
+The design consists of eight leaf-shaped knob heads surrounding a knob at the center of the back of the mirror, surrounded by eight inner rows of floral patterns, nine concentric circles, and an outer rim.
 The rim of the mirror has approximately 1,500 arc lines running vertically from the back to the front.
 It is a mirror surface (front).

 The excavator, Dairoku Harada, named it Hachiyoha Mirror with Uchigyoka Design because of its design.
 The number of pieces excavated at the Hirabaru site was reported to be four at the time of discovery and excavation.

 Harada reports that the unearthed shards "were able to reconstruct two surfaces in almost perfect condition from the shards at the time of discovery, while only two thirds of the mirror could be reconstructed from shards caught during the excavation by academic research."。Four knobs, the central part of the mirror, were excavated.
 Based on these facts, Harada concluded that there are four faces of the eight-foil mirror with uchigyo hana design.